trizmo/poolLogic/notes.md

 SHOTCRETE-
-explain equation and how to get to needed value
+explain equation and how to get to needed value forget the Y after the =

 MASONRY-
-tile - explain PIP/group 3?
-decking - confirm it's $3000 + (sf * finish)
+**option for each masonry item tile - explain PIP/group 3? decking - confirm it's $3000 + (sf * finish)
 masonry - explain $40/lf concrete square steps difference